tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 # What are they?

-Fraud proofs are a way to improve the security of SVP clients [5] by providing a mechanism for full nodes to prove that a chain is invalid irrespective of the amount of proof of work it has[5].
+Fraud proofs are a way to improve the security of SPV clients [5] by providing a mechanism for full nodes to prove that a chain is invalid irrespective of the amount of proof of work it has[5].
 Fraud proofs could also help with the Bitcoin scaling debate as SPV clients are easier to run and could thus help with Bitcoin scalability issues[6].

 A full Bitcoin node contains the following details:
   * every transaction that is currently being broadcast around the network